-How An Artist, A Toy Maker, A College Student Use Their Skills To Fight The Pandemic
+How An Artist, A Toy-Maker, A College Student Use Their Skills To Fight The Pandemic

 Virtual classes fight free time and boredom

-In the weeks after March 25, when India announced a nationwide lockdown to battle the coronavirus pandemic, Perpetual Nazareth, an English teacher at Don Bosco High School in Mumbai, was flooded with calls from teenage students who were bored and listless.
+In the weeks after March 25, when India announced a nationwide lockdown to battle the coronavirus pandemic, Perpetual Nazareth, an English teacher at Don Bosco High School in Mumbai, India, was flooded with calls from teenage students who were bored and listless.

-Although the school had pivoted to online classes, "I could tell that it was a tough time for them and for parents too," she says.
-When Nazareth wondered how she could help, Joshua Salins, a former student, offered a suggestion: why not teach them new hobbies?
+Although the school had pivoted to online classes, "I could tell that it was a tough time for them and for parents, too," she says.
+When Nazareth wondered how she could help, Joshua Salins, a former student, offered a suggestion: Why not teach them new hobbies?

-Salins had already established a a small business called The Hobby Tribe in October 2019 to make it cheaper and easier for people to pursue the kinds of activities that he himself enjoys — singing, making art and playing music.
+Salins had already established a small business called The Hobby Tribe in October 2019 to make it cheaper and easier for people to pursue the kinds of activities that he himself enjoys — singing, making art and playing music.
 "We would rent a place, hire teachers and gather people who wanted to learn something new," he says.
-At first, the group offered six courses: dance, guitar, the keyboard, drums, tailoring and drawing Mandala art (an Indian art form that employs circular patterns and shapes) — at budget rates — ranging from a flat fee of $10-20 for eight sessions.
+At first, the group offered six courses: dance, guitar, the keyboard, drums, tailoring and drawing Mandala art (an Indian art form that employs circular patterns and shapes) — at budget rates — ranging from a flat fee of $10-$20 for eight sessions.

 After the lockdown, The Hobby Tribe ground to a halt, says the 21-year-old founder.
 Students couldn't attend in-person lessons.
 So the organization had to reinvent itself.
 Salins approached his alma mater to see if students would be interested in virtual classes.
 The response was heartening, says Nazareth, who is not affiliated with the program.
 Over 100 students signed up in a single day.